Tips for When Hiring In-Demand Tech Talent

 Your organization can do more than be on the outside-looking-in when it comes to in-demand tech talent by taking into consideration the way you reach, interview, and keep in touch with your coveted candidates

-It’s all but a given that salary is usually your top contender for swaying in-demand tech talent your way, however this is often also eventually affected by competition, location, corporate culture and budgets.
-This makes it important to be able to sway prospective employees on the other benefits of taking their tech talents to your team, a message you can get across before, during, and after their job interview.
+It’s all but a given that salary is usually your top contender for swaying in-demand tech talent your way, however, this is often also eventually affected by competition, location, corporate culture, and budgets.
+This makes it important to be able to convince prospective employees on the other benefits of taking their tech talents to your team, a message you can get across before, during, and after their job interview.